Unveiling Project-Specific Bias in Neural Code Models: Introduction

 \section{Introduction}

-Neural network models have revolutionized the software engineering community by achieving significant improvements on many benchmarks, while not requiring much domain expert knowledge and manual efforts.
-In particular, the CodeBert\cite{feng2020codebert} model and its variants have surpassed many delicately designed model architectures without much inductive bias thanks to the power of the `pre-training and fine-tuning' training paradigm.
+Neural network models\blfootnote{$\dagger$ Corresponding author} have revolutionized the software engineering community by achieving significant improvements on many benchmarks, while not requiring much domain expert knowledge and manual efforts.
+The Transformer architecture-based Large Language Models (LLMs) are nowadays the most prevalent neural code models by demonstrated to be effective on many downstream tasks.
+Concretely, the encoder-only LLMs have achieved improvements in many program analysis tasks (\eg~bug detection, clone detection, etc.~\cite{feng2020codebert,DBLP:conf/iclr/GuoRLFT0ZDSFTDC21}), the encoder-decoder LLMs~\cite{ahmad2021unified,raffel2020exploring,wang2021codet5}, as well as the decoder-only LLMs~\cite{chen2021evaluating,touvron2023llama}, are especially useful for sequential prediction tasks (\eg~code summarization~\cite{al2023extending,gu2022assemble}, etc.).
+In particular, for the encoder-only LLMs, the CodeBert~\cite{feng2020codebert} model and its variants~\cite{DBLP:conf/iclr/GuoRLFT0ZDSFTDC21,DBLP:conf/acl/GuoLDW0022} have surpassed many delicately designed model architectures without much inductive bias thanks to the power of the pretraining and fine-tuning~\cite{devlin2018bert,brown2020language} training paradigm.

-Despite the success reported in the literature, we notice that almost all of them evaluate the model merely under the \emph{intra-project} independent identically distributed (IID) data-split scheme\cite{zhou2019devign,hellendoorn2018deep,jesse2021learning}, \ie~randomly shuffle and split the dataset for training and validation.
-However, in real-world scenario, deep code models should be trained and validated under the \emph{inter-project} setting for the majority of cases, \ie~trained on a set of projects while test on previously unseen projects.
-It is obvious that the \emph{inter-project} setting is much more challenging since the vocabulary within different projects varies considerably because the naming conventions among developers differs.
-In particular, we observe that neural code models that have a decent performance on \emph{intra-project} data will have a significant performance drop on \emph{inter-project} data even though the co-domain of the prediction remains unchanged.
-In addition, previous empirical analysis indicates that deep code models are sensitive to semantic-preserving adversarial attacks like variable renaming and dead code insertion\cite{yefet2020adversarial,bielik2020adversarial}.
+Despite the success reported in the literature, we notice that most of these neural code models are evaluated merely under the intra-project independent identically distributed (IID) data-split setting~\cite{zhou2019devign,allamanis2020typilus}, \ie~collect code samples (often at the function level) from multiple projects, then randomly shuffle and split the dataset for training and test.
+However, in real-world scenarios, neural code models should be trained and tested in the inter-project setting for the majority of cases, \ie~trained on samples from a fixed set of projects while tested on samples from previously unseen projects.
+It is obvious that the inter-project setting is much more challenging since the vocabulary within different projects varies considerably because the naming conventions among developers differ.
+Thus, the real-world inter-project evaluation setting could be considered as out-of-distribution (OOD), due to the significant amount of usage of out-of-vocabulary words~\cite{bojanowski2017enriching,hu2019few} and different programming styles.
+In particular, for the representative program analysis tasks we evaluated in this paper, neural code models that achieve decent performance on the intra-project data suffer from a significant performance drop on the inter-project data.
+In addition, previous empirical analysis indicates that neural code models are also sensitive to semantic-preserving adversarial attacks~\cite{li2020bert} such as variable renaming and dead code insertion~\cite{yefet2020adversarial,bielik2020adversarial}.